unisonweb/unisonweb-org/src/data/blog/posts/2021-08-04-contributor-series-tpegram-domain-modeling/index.md

 ## Get In Touch

-We hope to feature more community generated content in the future.
-If you have an engineering topic or Unison project you'd like to write about, email community@unison.cloud.
+If you've been working on a Unison project or have a programming topic you'd like to explore in Unison, we want to hear from you!
+Email community@unison.cloud and we'll help you get published here.